Mamaweegee123/MediaWave2000/README.md

 MediaWave2000 is a desktop app that transforms your local video collection into a fully functional fake cable channel system — complete with a scrollable TV guide, "On-Demand" Vault, scheduled programming, commercial breaks, and themed on-screen displays.

-If you've ever tried **FieldStation42** and given up after day two of config files, this was made for you.
+If you've ever tried **FieldStation42** and wanted something simpler to easily turn your media catalog into a working cable system, this was made for you.
 MediaWave2000 sets itself up automatically from your folder structure.
-No Linux server.
-No .Json files.
-Just folders.
+No configuring schedules, no .Json files, just folders.

 ---